Alfa Romeo Giulia review - MPG, CO2 and running costs

 Everyday running costs should be fair, though not as low as you'd see with a Mercedes C-Class or BMW 3 Series, both of which feature mild-hybrid and plug-in hybrid technology.
 One benefit of electrification is less CO2 emissions, which attracts a lower Benefit-in-Kind (BiK) rating for company car drivers, but even so the Giulia emits 162g/km of CO2 and attracts a 37 per cent BiK rating.

 - New Alfa Romeo Giulia Quadrifoglio 2023 facelift review

 - New Alfa Romeo Giulia 2023 review

 - New Alfa Romeo Giulia Estrema 2022 review

 Prices for the Alfa Romeo Giulia start from around £43,000 in the entry-level Sprint trim and rise to around £47,500 for the Veloce spec model and over £52,000 if you go for Competizione trim.
 Meanwhile the fire-breathing 503bhp Guilia Quadrifoglio is priced at around £75,000.
-That means the highest-spec versions of the Giulia are subject to a premium that bumps up road tax to £465 for the first five years that you pay it.
+That means the highest-spec versions of the Giulia are subject to a premium that bumps up road tax (VED) to £520 for years two to six of ownership.

 In this review

-- 1Alfa Romeo Giulia reviewThe Alfa Romeo Giulia is a characterful package that offers rear-drive thrills and plenty of Italian charm
+- 1Alfa Romeo Giulia reviewThe Alfa Romeo Giulia is seductively stylish, offering rear-drive thrills and plenty of Italian charm

-- 5Practicality, comfort and boot spaceThe Giulia has good interior space and a competitively sized boot, along with lots of practical kit as standard
+- 5Practicality, comfort and boot spaceThe Giulia offers good interior space and a competitively sized boot, along with lots of practical kit as standard